picocms/Pico/CONTRIBUTING.md

 Issues and pull requests, which are rather related to upstream projects (i.e. projects Pico depends on, like Twig), are additionally labeled with `info: Upstream`.

 When a issue or pull request isn't directly related to Pico's core, but the project as a whole, it is labeled with `info: Meta`.
-The same applies to the `info: Website` label, however, in this case it is usually expedient to move the issue to the [`picocms.github.io` repo](https://github.com/picocms/picocms.github.io) containing Pico's website.
+Issues labeled with `info: Website` are related to [Pico's website](http://picocms.org), however, in this case it is usually expedient to move the issue to the [`picocms.github.io` repo](https://github.com/picocms/picocms.github.io) instead.
+The same applies to the `info: Pico CMS for Nextcloud` label; these issues are related to [Pico CMS for Nextcloud](https://apps.nextcloud.com/apps/cms_pico).